SommerAntje/sommerantje.github.io/contents/de/blog/deploy-nuxt-app-to-github-pages.md

         cname: antje-sommer.de
 ```

-And add a **CNAME** file to my directory on the root level, to complete the mapping.
+And add a **CNAME** file to my directory on the root level containing my subdomain, to complete the mapping.

 ```CNAME
   www.antje-sommer.de